University of Santo Tomas Faculty of Arts and Letters: Programs/Degrees

+The most populated programs in 2024 were Communication, Political Science, Behavioral Science, Legal Management, and Journalism.

 Facilities

+St. Raymund de Peñafort Building

-The college is located in the first and second levels of Saint Raymund de Peñafort Building in the northeastern part of the UST campus, near Dapitan St. (back of UST).
+The Faculty is located in the first and second levels of St. Raymund de Peñafort Building in the northeastern part of the UST campus, near Dapitan St. (back of UST).
 The college shares the building with the UST College of Commerce and Business Administration which occupies the third and fourth levels.

-The college had a medium-sized auditorium (Jose Rizal Conference Hall) but was transformed into three expandable multimedia rooms, several audio-visual conference rooms, a fully wired computer laboratory, a student activity center, a faculty hall, fully air-conditioned classrooms, free wi-fi access, and photocopying machines.
+It also has a medium-sized auditorium (Jose Rizal Conference Hall) but was transformed into three expandable multimedia rooms, several audio-visual conference rooms, a fully wired computer laboratory, a student activity center, a faculty hall, fully air-conditioned classrooms, free wi-fi access, and photocopying machines.